dwtcourses/share2social/README.md

 #### Pass a url

-If you need to share a specific url, use a url parameter called **url** with the absolute url to share
+If no parameters are passed, it will fetch the information of the page on which this linked was clicked.
+If you need to share a different url from the page on which the user clicked this link, use a url parameter called **`url`** with the absolute url to share

 `<a href="https://share2social.com?url=http://yoursite.com">Click here to share this page</a>`